jlewis39/data_science/README.md

 - **Meghana Sanjay**
 - **Joylyn Lewis**
   < jlewis39@uic.edu >
   Joylyn is a graduate student in her first semester at UIC.
 She has over eight years of industry experience working as an SAP      consultant implementing ERP solutions.
+In her free time, she likes reading fiction, cooking and travelling.
 - **Adarsh Hegde** < ahegde5@uic.edu >